LAST UPDATED: November 21, 2019

 Whether you’re hiking through the mountains or taking a bike ride across town, you need to stay hydrated.
-A hydration pack is a smart way to bring enough water to get you through your journey without weighing you down.
-We’ve broken down the top hydration packs to save you the hassle when you head to an outdoor gear store.
+A hydration pack is a smart way to carry the right amount of water to get you through your journey without weighing you down.
+We found the top hydration packs to save you the hassle when you head to an outdoor gear store or shop online.

 The reservoir may leak after minimal use.
 This leakage can also be caused by difficulties with securely sealing the reservoir.
 Also, the shoulder straps may cause chaffing and uncomfortably dig into your back.

 A nimble and budget-friendly hydration pack with a 2.5-liter reservoir.
 Added features like reflective strips and an easy flowing bite valve make this a must-have pack.

 This CamelBack hydration pack features a breathable mesh back to keep you comfortable on long hikes.
 And the high-flow drinking tube also features an on and off valve to prevent leaks.